thisdot/starter.dev/starters/express-apollo-prisma/README.md

 ## Commands

-- `npm run docker:mount` - Starts up a Mysql database and two Redis instances for caching
+- `npm run docker:mount` - Starts up a Mysql database and Redis instance for caching
 - `npm run docker:unmount` - Stops the running database and Redis docker containers.
 <!-- TODO - `npm run db:seed` - Allows you to seed the database (See the Seeding section) -->
 - `npm run dev` - Starts the development server (Needs a running infrastructure first)